lamat1111/QuilibriumScripts/README.md

 </blockquote>

 ## Setup the Firewall and gRPC calls
-Run the below script to setup the Firewall and gRPC calls automatically.
+After tour node has been running for 30 minutes, run the below script to setup the Firewall and gRPC calls automatically.
 You need to install the node first and let it run for 5 minutes in order to generat its .config folder.
 ```bash
 wget -O - https://raw.githubusercontent.com/lamat1111/quilibrium-node-auto-installer/master/installer-gRPC-and-firewall | bash
 ```